jimmy-guzman/mejora/README.md

 - `1` regression detected or baseline out of sync
 - `2` configuration or runtime error

----

 ## Output

 - Default output is plain text
 - No prompts
 - No interactive behavior
 - `--json` produces structured, deterministic output

-Designed to work cleanly in CI and automation.

----

 ## Merge Conflicts